GeoffreyEmerson/code-challenge/README.md

 ## Installation

-This app was build and tested on OSX.
+This app was built and tested on OSX.

 1. Clone this repo to your local drive, then navigate into the directory.
 1. Run `npm install` to set up packages.